The Boston Bruins are well on the way to their third division title in four seasons.

 Games remaining: 24 (14 home, 10 away)

-Scheduling: The Lightning play their first four games after the break on the road, then have a six-game homestand.
-They start April with six in a row at home and then finish on the road against the Washington Capitals.
+Scheduling: The Lightning play their first four games on the road, then have a six-game homestand.
+They start April with six in a row at home before finishing on the road against the Washington Capitals.

 Outlook: A lot depends on when Stamkos comes back and how effective he is when he returns.
 The Lightning have survived his absence and his return could be enough to keep them in second place and give them home ice in the opening round of the playoffs.